Influenza Immunization Program

 Flu clinics

-For UBC Okanagan flu clinics, please visit: hse.ok.ubc.ca/flu
+For UBC Okanagan, please visit: operations.ok.ubc.ca/health-and-safety/communicable-disease/vaccination-clinics/

 About flu shots